antonyxsik/antonyxsik.github.io/_pages/code.md

 LatticeKrig R Package
 ======

 The `LatticeKrig` R package provides methods for efficiently interpolating massive spatial datasets using large numbers of basis functions and sparsity in key matrices.
-One of my recent project involved increasing the efficiency and accuracy of such methods, which led to my involvement in developing a new release of `LatticeKrig`.
+One of my recent projects focused on increasing the efficiency and accuracy of such methods, which led to my involvement in developing the new release of `LatticeKrig`.
 Many computational roadblocks have been removed in the current version, and a number of new methods and improvements have been added.

 The current binaries can be downloaded from <a href="https://cran.r-project.org/web/packages/LatticeKrig/" target="_blank">CRAN</a>.
 Further updates will include experimentation with different basis functions, change of support, and data fusion capabilities!